 Retailers rely on wholesalers as a middleman between their business and the large companies that supply their stores.
-Wholesalers distribute perishables, dry goods and many of the non-food grocery products found on shelves (Ross, 2020).
+Wholesalers distribute perishables, dry goods and many of Commented [GU1]: I deleted the link for the U.S. Census Bureau.
+ME the non-food grocery products found on shelves (Ross, 2020).
 For Jim, this was, of course, the majority of the products in his store.